hawa1222/database-api/README.md

 # Database API

 The Database API is a dynamic API built with FastAPI that simplifies interactions with a MySQL database.
-It provides endpoints for connecting to the database, creating and loading data/tables, deleting, updating, and querying data.
+It provides endpoints for connecting to the database and creating, loading, fetching, and deleting tables.

 ## Table of Contents